connexcs/docs/docs/customer/cli.md

 ### Combined CLI and PAID Filter

-Filters are `AND` together meaning for a call to pass on this example the CLI would need to be `1122334455` AND the Pre-Asserted-ID would need to be `123456789`
+Filters are `AND` together, meaning for a call to pass on this example, the CLI would need to be `1122334455` AND the Pre-Asserted-ID would need to be `123456789`

 | CLI          | Pre-Asserted-ID           | Rewrite CLI | Rewrite P-Asserted-ID | Forced | Use DID  |
 |--------------|---------------------------|-------------|-----------------------|--------|----------|